COV-IRT/SARS-CoV-2_workshop/module1/README.md

 > Explore the statistics reported in the fastqc outputs.
 What do you think?
 <br>

 When the command has finished executing you should see 4 files in the output directory.
 There is an `html` file per pair and a `zip` file that contains the tables used in creating the plots in the html report.
-Open on on one of the html files and you should see a report like the one shown below.
+If you open one of the html files and you should see a report like the one shown below.
 <br>

 ![](img/SRR12447392-fastqcReport.png)